durffy/UMLHero/Design/UserStories.md

 I want: Update Projects
 so that: I can make corrections or changes to a project

+AS a: Designer
+I want: Delete Projects
+so that: I can clean up stale projects

 # Requirements

 AS a: Designer